Emarioo/BetterThanBatch/README.md

 See the [Guide/Walkthrough](docs/guide.md)

 ## The processs
+The name of each step may not accurately represent what's actually happening.
+Type checker infers and creates types for structs, enums and functions.
+The generator also does some more detailed type checking with expressions and when the values are put in registers and pushed to the stack.

+Some preprocessing is done after the parser like
+\_FUNCTION\_ which isn't know until after parsing.

 - Tokenizer     (text -> tokens)
 - Preprocessor  (tokens -> tokens)
 - Parser        (tokens -> AST)